 Kayako Classic: A free version of Kayako’s help desk software with limited features compared to the paid plans.

-Remember, free software may have certain limitations, lack key features, or may not offer customer support.
+Remember, free software may have specific limitations, lack key features, or may not offer customer support.

 Freshworks’ competitors include several customer experience software providers, such as Nextiva, Zendesk, Kustomer, HubSpot Service Hub, Zoho Desk, Help Scout, Intercom, Jira Service Management, Front, and LiveAgent.
 New software is always popping up as technology advances, so choose a scalable customer service solution that continues to innovate, like Nextiva.